Te Kukūnga Waka (Carrington residential development)

 Timeframes

-Auckland Council notified Private Plan Change 94, which seeks to update the Wairaka Precinct provisions (the overarching planning framework for the Carrington Residential Development project), on 16 November 2023.
+Hearings for Private Plan Change 94, which seeks to update the Wairaka Precinct provisions (the overarching planning framework for the Carrington Residential Development project), were held in November 2024.

 Work so far

-Infrastructure upgrades, including to roading, stormwater, wastewater and potable water, utilities and telecommunication networks are underway.
+The major infrastructure upgrades, including to roading, stormwater, wastewater and potable water, utilities and telecommunication networks are nearing completion as of March 2025, although infrastructure works will continue through 2026.

 Types and number of homes

-The site can support at least 4,000 homes, at medium- to high-density.
-Homes are expected to be a mix of market, KiwiBuild and affordable homes, and will include purpose-built rentals, progressive home ownership homes and public housing (including with community housing providers).
+The Rōpū will deliver at least 4,000 homes, at medium- to high-density.
+Homes are expected to be a mix of market, affordable homes, build-to-rent and social housing (with community housing providers).
 The homes will be a mix of terraced houses, walk-up units and apartments.

-This level of density is supported by the Auckland Unitary Plan because of the site’s location and access to transport and amenities.
+This level of yield and density is supported by the Auckland Unitary Plan because of the site’s location and access to transport and amenities.

 The density proposed for the site will be supported by investment in public and open spaces including areas for recreation and play, improved connections between and through the site to Te Auaunga (Oakley) Creek, the revitalisation of the Wairaka Stream and the adaptive reuse of heritage buildings, such as the former Carrington Hospital.